 Show illustration… Short explaination of layout copycutfold.

-🔗 Cut-stack-fold: Bind a book by stapling together one single stack of paper.
+A small book (with a few pages, much smaller than the output pages), bounded by stapling together one single stack of paper.

 Show illustration… Short explaination of layout cutstackfold.